ExpressenAB/cloudmonitor_exporter/README.md

 ## Grafana

-The following [Dashboard template](setup/grafana.json), can be found and imported into grafana.
+The following [Dashboard template](setup/grafana.json), can be imported into grafana.

 Example: